koaning/doubtlab/README.md

 ### Classification Reasons

 - `ProbaReason`: assign doubt when a models' confidence-values are low for any label
+- `WrongPredictionReason`: assign doubt when a model cannot predict the listed label
 - `LongConfidenceReason`: assign doubt when a wrong label gains too much confidence
 - `ShortConfidenceReason`: assign doubt when the correct label gains too little confidence
 - `DisagreeReason`: assign doubt when two models disagree on a prediction